 Logos are getting less and less significant in digital branding (too).
 It doesn’t mean a brand doesn’t need a strong logo or combination mark, because it does, but flexible visual identities built around the logos are increasingly important as there are more and more types of digital platforms.
 The logo as the lead character is losing its steam, and now the supporting actors are coming to the fore.
 If the visual identity is strong enough, you can take the logo away and the brand will still be recognizable.

 And logos now need to be more flexible than ever.
 The term ‘responsive’ is mostly used in webdesign, but we use it more and more for logos as well.
 Responsivity means that a logo must be adapted, in size and technology, to its environment, to the platform where it appears, and this determines the maximum message it can convey on a given platform.

 There are brands that don’t need a sign-like logo.
 This is true for mature brands that tend to get simpler over time, like the Starbucks logo.
 However, the opposite is also true: an app must have a logo for the single most important place where it appears, the app icon.

 And there is more.
 Favicon is the new fax, says the subtitle.
 Until the 90s, while fax was still in use, the usability of a logo depended on whether it worked in monochrome, as this was a technical limitation when sending a fax.
 Today there is a new requirement: is the logo suitable for website favicons?
 This is a very small, 32×32 pixel image that typically appears on browser tabs.
-Since the summer, the favicon is displayed on the mobile version of the Google search results page, which has made this little image so much more important – this is a new, free opportunity, don’t miss it.
+Since the 23, the favicon is displayed on both desktop and the mobile version of the Google search results page, which has made this little image so much more important – this is a new, free opportunity, don’t miss it.

 In typography, the greatest improvement is the spread of webfonts.
 With webfonts it is now possible to use any font on digital platforms: previously only system fonts could be used here, now technically any font can be used online.